 Whether you just drove off the dealership’s lot or you’ve owned your camper for many years, you know that your roof isn’t under warranty.
-Thus, you may want to get your trailer’s roof replaced for the 20-year warranty and peace of mind.
+Thus, you may want to get your trailer’s roof replaced for the Lifetime Warranty and peace of mind.

 You don’t want to mess around with a lot of sales guys, either.
 Instead, you want a professional RV roof repair and replacement company that has a solid record of replacing roofs.
-Never Leak RV Roofing has served the entire state of Florida for the past 30 years and has been working solely on roof repair and replacement.
+RV Roof Repair Florida has served the entire state of Florida for the past 30 years and has been working solely on roof repair and replacement.

 Certified and Qualified to Repair RV Roofs

 And we’re certified through the Recreational Vehicle Industry Association (RVIA) to repair and replace RV roofs.
-When you contact Never Leak RV Roofing, you’ll get a free inspection of your roof in our Jensen Beach RV Service Center location.
+When you contact RV Roof Repair Florida, you’ll get a free inspection of your roof in our Palm City RV Service Center location.
 If our location is out of your way, we’ll come to you anywhere in Florida to inspect your RV or camper roof for a fee.

 If one of our technicians finds soft spots or other evidence of water leaking through your trailer, we’ll schedule with you to repair or replace your roof.

 You won’t need to stay at a hotel either.
 Our service center has RV hookups available, so you can stay in your camper throughout the roof replacement process.

 We'll go through the following 10 steps to remove, clean up, and replace your trailer roof.

 1. First you'll need to make an appointment for your trailer's roof replacement at our Palm City location.
 We will inspect your roof for leaks and begin the roof replacement process as necessary.